MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ![image1]({{ '/assets/images/docs/development/pull_images/pull_1.jpg' | prepend: site.baseurl }})

 When GitHub is done copying files, a page will appear displaying your shiny new fork of Marlin.
 This takes about 10-20 seconds, so be patient.
 You may need to wait for the `Fetching Latest Commit` message to go away also.
-If still hasn't finished after few minutes then GitHub might be hung up (not unusual).
+If it still hasn't finished after few minutes then GitHub might be hung up (not unusual).

 ----